yrjarv/.dotfiles/README.md

 The part of `.zshrc` I have made by myself is a bit of a mess, containing a lot of aliases I use daily.

-Because UiO servers don't have all the programs I use installed on them, quite a few aliases are "hidden" behind an if statement, checking if I am on my own system or a UiO server.
+Because my Kali VM's don't have all the programs I use installed on them, quite a few aliases are "hidden" behind an if statement, checking if I am on my own system or a Kali VM.

+Additionally, there are some weird quirks with how I deal with Ifi servers: I have a few binaries in `~/.binaries/bin`, because I can neither install nor upgrade with `dnf` on them (no sudo permissions), which is why I prepend `~/.binaries/bin` to PATH.
+Additionally, `eza` behaves slightly differently when running `eza -T -L=x` (where `x` is a number) on the servers vs. my own systems.
+I don't know why, but my workaround is having a different alias on the servers and all the other systems.

 There are also a few aliases that won't work for anyone else without modification, such as my `uio-sftp` function - which uses my username to ssh